jinaga/jinaga-replicator/README.md

 # jinaga-replicator

-The Jinaga Replicator is a single machine in a network.
+The Jinaga Replicator is the central infrastructure component of a Jinaga network.
-It stores and shares facts.
+It plays the role of:
+- Database
+- REST API
+- Message queue
+- WebSocket server

+Connect your application to the Replicator to store and share facts.
+Connect replicators to one another to share facts across a network.

 To get started, create a Replicator of your very own using [Docker](https://www.docker.com/products/docker-desktop/).

 ```